 Intel CEO resigns after probe into relationship with employee

-CALIFORNIA: Intel Corp Chief Executive Brian Krzanich resigned on Thursday (Jun 21) after a company probe revealed that a consensual relationship he had with an employee violated company policy.
+REUTERS: Intel Corp Chief Executive Brian Krzanich resigned on Thursday after a probe found his consensual relationship with an employee violated company policy.

-"An ongoing investigation by internal and external counsel has confirmed a violation of Intel's non-fraternisation policy, which applies to all managers," Intel said in a statement.
+"An ongoing investigation by internal and external counsel has confirmed a violation of Intel's non-fraternization policy, which applies to all managers," Intel said in a statement.

 The board named Chief Financial Officer Robert Swan as interim CEO and said it has begun a search for a permanent CEO, including both internal and external candidates.

 Intel declined to give any further information about the probe.
-Intel shares fell 1.3 per cent in early trade.
+Intel shares fell 1.5 percent in early trade.

+"Although we respect Krzanich’s efforts in redirecting Intel’s strategy from a computer-centric to a data-centric company, we view Intel as a process-driven company with a deep bench of CEO candidates that can continue to drive the corporate strategy," said Kevin Cassidy, an analyst at Stifel.

-Krzanich, 58, was appointed Intel CEO in May 2013, and was in charge of moving the company's focus to growing data centres from personal computers.
+Krzanich, 58, was appointed Intel CEO in May 2013, and was in charge of moving the company's focus to growing data centers from personal computers.
 Intel shares more than doubled during his tenure.

 He was recently credited with containing the fallout from the disclosure of some security flaws in the company's chips that could allow hackers to steal data from computers, although his sale of some Intel stock before the flaws were disclosed to investors attracted some criticism.